FRBNY-DSGE/DSGE.jl/README.md

 pkg> add DSGE
 ```

-*Note we do not test our code in Windows OS*, so we cannot guarantee the code works properly.
+*Note we do not test our code in Windows OS, so we cannot guarantee the code works properly on Windows.*

 ## Versioning